taituo/talktomegoose/from_maverick_to_codex.md

 3. Ensure GPT-Codex agents receive explicit approval before executing shell or network operations (see `docs/operations/codex-requirements.md`).
 4. Validate communication remote `git@github.com:taituo/talktomegoose_test.git` is reachable for simulation pushes.
 5. Seed the first commit for each new mission and publish branch orders via `handoffs/inbox.md`.
-6. Decide whether to keep or disable the experimental boilerplate (log in Ready Check).
+6. Decide whether to fork the FastAPI template (`templates/fastapi/`) or build fresh (log in Ready Check).
 7. Maintain radio-check cadence and log decisions in docs/communication/adrs.

 Procedure: